chinjon/chinjon/README.md

 ### now

-as of august 2024, ~~i've looking for new software engineer opportunities, but~~ i have been making plans returning to school (either civil engineering or GIS).
+~~i've been looking for new software engineer opportunities, but~~ i have been making plans returning to school (either civil engineering or GIS).

 i am also looking for local organizations in the NYC/lower Westchester area to lend my services with code - such as not-for-profits, community-building initatives, unions, etc...